 Budgeting

-37% of Americans can’t cover a $400 emergency [@fed2024].
+37% of Americans can’t cover a $400 emergency (Board of Governors of the Federal Reserve System, 2024).
 Most don’t budget.
 The correlation isn’t coincidental.

 A budget isn’t about restriction.
 It’s about intention.
 Money without a plan disappears.